 “It is very often the case that someone suffering from DSW2 deficiency in their lymphatic C5X chromosome system will also show a 6% increase in IOK17 regression marked with a surge in B523C plasma filament growth.
 The obvious solution is a course of XbandPharma FSX17 meds twice daily and 6 XbandPharma HFD tablets every three days in the morning with a glass of water.”

 The bandwagon fallacy works on the basis that something is correct, good, true, right or whatever the heck you want it to be just because most people think it is as well.
-Named after the horse drawn cart that politicians used to travel around on shouting their dubious election promises and drawing attention to themselves so that people would give them their support and vote for them.
-If you were dumb enough to be one of them you could literally jump on the bandwagon and enjoy being taken for a ride!
+Named after the horse-drawn cart that politicians used to travel around on shouting their dubious election promises and drawing attention to themselves so that people would give them their support and vote for them.
+If you were dumb enough to be one of them, you could literally jump on the bandwagon and enjoy being taken for a ride!

-Anyway, no surprises here but it is a complete fallacious argument.
+Anyway, no surprises here but it is a completely fallacious argument.
 Just because lots of people might all agree with each other about something or another it doesn’t mean for one second they are all correct.

 For example; ‘One billion people drink diet _____ every year so it must be the best soft drink in the world’.

 10. The Red Herring

 You may well have heard of this one.
 It’s pretty famous after all!

 But you may not recognise it in real life as we mostly hear it mentioned in whodunnit TV crime shows.